 Edge Hill University hosts a diverse community of aspirational and inspirational students from across the world.
-You will be taught and supported by staff with extensive links within their disciplines and leading subject knowledge.
+You will be joining a top 10 modern University (The Times and Sunday Times Good University Guide 2020) where you will be taught and supported by staff with extensive links within their disciplines and leading subject knowledge.

 Edge Hill is constantly investing in itself to give students the best possible experiences and outcomes.
 Our commitment to our students has been recognised with several awards in recent years: